Elizabeth Weaver

 Company & Partnership

 ‘Very bright, persuasive and detailed, Elizabeth has a broad range of skills which she adapts ably to all manner of cases.’
-(The Legal 500 2024)
+(Legal 500 2024)

 ‘Advises across a broad range of Chancery and commercial matters.
 No nonsense but very good with clients.’
-(The Legal 500 2023)
+(Legal 500 2023)

 Commercial Litigation

 ‘An absolutely top, go-to counsel – very bright, persuasive and detailed, Has a broad range of skills, which she adapts ably to all manner of cases.
-Clients respect and like her a lot.
-(The Legal 500 2024)
+Clients respect and like her a lot.‘ (2024)

 ‘Advises across a broad range of Chancery and commercial matters.
 No nonsense, but very good with clients.
 Court room manner is steely and determined.’
-(The Legal 500 2023)
+(2023)

 ‘Superb – she has all of the qualities of a silk, and is hugely experienced and effective both with clients and in the court room.
 She is a fantastic all round advocate who solicitors would not hesitate to instruct again.’
-(The Legal 500 2022)
+(2022)

 ‘She is smart, efficient, pragmatic and gets straight to the heart of contentious issues cost effectively.’
-(The Legal 500 2021)
+(2021)

 Middle East: The English Bar – Commercial

 ‘Elizabeth plays an integral role on highly complex and urgent matters before the DIFC Courts.
-She impresses the entire legal team with her persuasive writing and ability to quickly grasp and distill the issues of complex disputes.’
-(The Legal 500 EMEA 2022)
+She impresses the entire legal team with her persuasive writing and ability to quickly grasp and distill the issues of complex disputes.’ ( 2022)

 ‘She brings a wealth of experience to the table for complex disputes and her persuasive writing skills are particularly impressive.’
-(The Legal 500 EMEA 2021)
+(2021)

 Private ClientWho’s Who Legal

-Elizabeth Weaver has a sterling reputation among peers and is highlighted as a “very experienced junior who is exceptional at handling contentious private client matters”.
+‘Very experienced junior who is exceptional at handling contentious private client matters’.

-Chambers Global 2020 describes her as ‘Utterly fearless and very logical in her approach to cases’.
+‘Utterly fearless and very logical in her approach to cases’.
 She is praised for ‘impeccable drafting skills and provides clear advice, attacking the issues head on’.
+(2020)

-Chambers High Net Worth 2019 says ‘She’s wonderful, so clear-thinking – she analyses and gets to the heart of the matter very quickly, and is very good at cutting out the irrelevant material.
+‘She’s wonderful, so clear-thinking – she analyses and gets to the heart of the matter very quickly, and is very good at cutting out the irrelevant material.
 I respect her very highly.
-She’s very accessible and easy to work with’, comments one solicitor.
-Another source calls her ‘a pleasure to deal with, very responsive, and crystal clear on the scope of her opinions’.
+She’s very accessible and easy to work with’.
+‘A pleasure to deal with, very responsive, and crystal clear on the scope of her opinions’.
+(2019)

-She is recommended in the Citywealth Leaders List 2019 as a Prominent Contentious Trusts Barrister and said to be ‘a first class barrister and at the top of her game.
+‘A first class barrister and at the top of her game.
 She is extremely bright and very quick at absorbing complex facts as well as very practical in terms of finding solutions and providing a clear and excellent strategy.
 She is tenacious and a formidable opponent’.
+(2019)

 • Publications